hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

 Each &lt;Sequence number&gt; is unique for the Data Group it belongs to.
-The sequence numbers shall be<br />
-sequential, starting from '1' for the first iteration of the Data Group and increasing by '1' for each<br />
+The sequence numbers shall be sequential, starting from '1' for the first iteration of the Data Group and increasing by '1' for each iteration.
-iteration.

 **Technical Description**